 Most importantly, however, he is an unworthy father to the sweetest girl and boy and an undeserving husband to the most wonderful wife this world has to offer.

 Hub Leader of Savory Global Network’s Virginia Hub

 Morgan’s passion for rich living systems fermented during her time in college.
 While helping take care of Daniel’s health from a distance, she majored in Biology, studying under a full-ride scholarship for Track and Field (pole-vault).
 She is a true city-girl turned farmer and is a power-house mentally and physically.

 Although her central role on the farm is motherhood and homemaking, she also runs the operations and system’s design aspects of the farm, utilizing her unique blend of biological understanding and system’s thinking.
-On occasion, when consultations take Daniel off the farm, she also manages the animals and food deliveries.

 It is an understatement to say that the farm would collapse without her.